stevenslade/WRITEME-A-README/README.md

 ## <a id="usage"></a>Usage

-* The repo can be forked for use.
+* Forking the repo and running the install is sufficient to use the application

 ## <a id="license"></a>License